Skip to main content

 Advanced Security

-Warpy can protect widget chat calls with short-lived signed widget tokens.
+Warpy can protect widget runs with short-lived signed widget tokens.
 This is the flow:

 1. Enable Require signed widget token